robbestad/sdrive-npm/README.md

 sdrive.network = desired_network // optional
 ```

-Where `desired_network` is either "arweave", "shdwdrive" or "ipfs"
+Where `desired_network` is either "arweave" or "ipfs"

 ### UPLOAD using buffers
 ```